-The IAIS continues to develop the ICS as part of ComFrame.
-The implementation of ICS will be conducted in two phases - a five-year monitoring phase followed by an implementation phase.
+The IAIS has also been developing the ICS as part of ComFrame.
+The implementation of ICS will be conducted in two phases: a five-year monitoring phase followed by an implementation phase.
+The Aggregation Method is one of the alternatives being considered to the default approach undertaken for the ICS during the monitoring period and the related proposals are being led by the National Association of Insurance Commissioners ('NAIC').